ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/events/event-reference-list/mouse-events.html.markdown

 <td width="8">
 </td>
 <td width="752">
-  When a defined area in an Image is clicked (see <a href="/developers/documentation/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps) ">Image Maps</a>
+  When a defined area in an Image is clicked (see <a href="/developers/documentation/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps">Image Maps</a>)

 </td>
 </tr>